 To stream your event directly to Facebook Live from your event Edit options, follow these steps.

 Just click to go live and you'll be streaming your Crowdcast event to your Facebook audience.
-When you end the broadcast in Crowdcast, it will automatically end on Facebook. 🚀
+When you end the broadcast in Crowdcast, you can end it on Facebook too. 🚀

 Pro-tip: Scheduling your Facebook live stream